 You have inspected, cleaned the lens and protected it with a filter – now it is time to get out and shoot!
 Mount the lens on your camera, then take it out for a real test.
 Go out for a walk in your neighborhood and take lots of pictures.
 Try focusing on your subjects from a close distance, then take some pictures of subjects far away, while playing with different aperture values.
 Pay very close attention to how you focus and take multiple pictures of the same subject while re-acquiring focus.

 Once you get home, go through your pictures and see how you like the results.
 If it turns out that most of your images are out of focus, you might have a lens with a focus problem (or you just don’t know how to properly focus).
 While most manufacturers are pretty good with their Quality Assurance processes, there are some cases when a lens might need some tweaking and calibrating to focus better.
-Testing your lens for a focus problem is easy, but you will need to use a tripod and a test chart for accurate results.
-See this or this article on instructions how to properly perform a simple focus test.
+Testing your lens for a back or front-focus problem is easy, but you will need to use a tripod and a calibration chart for accurate results.
+Check out my article on calibrating lenses using different calibration tools and software – it is a pretty detailed guide for fine-tuning your lenses.
+For a simpler and very inexpensive setup, you can use these instructions as well.
 If it turns out that you do have a problem, then call your lens manufacturer and tell them what’s going on.
 They will most likely ask you to send both your camera and your lens for calibration.
 Before you do that though, perform the test several times very carefully – don’t just send your gear if you are not 100% sure it has a problem.

 5) Register the lens